GetFeedback Analytics helps companies monitor and improve their customer relationships with real-time insights:

 Tiles: A tile is a visual display of the results from a single survey question.
 Depending on the question type, you can select different formats for your tiles: numerical, trending graph, donut chart, or comment stream.

 A single dashboard can contain questions from multiple surveys, so as you add tiles, feel free to mix and match to get a comprehensive view of your key results.
 You can always edit or delete tiles after adding them.

-Note: Ranking questions will not work in dashboards.
+Note: Ranking and form questions will not work in dashboards.

 Multiple choice questions will default to the donut chart (see below) while numerical questions (like NPS or CSAT) can take three different formats: trending graph, donut chart, or numerical.